loli9340/gradient-cursor/README.md

 applyGradientCursor({ backgroundColor: "#1c2742", gradientColor: "15, 23, 42", gradientSize: "12vmax" });
 ```

-This will apply a red gradient cursor with the specified size and color.
+This will apply a dark blue background with a light gradient cursor with the specified sizer.

 ---